afps-spec

 }

-Each map entry is a scoped package name paired with a semver version range.
+Each map entry is an AFPS package identity (§2.2) paired with a dependency value.
 Dependency keys MUST be valid scoped names matching the pattern defined in §2.2.
-All package types MAY declare dependencies.
+All package types MAY declare a top-level dependencies field.

 The following diagram illustrates how an agent composes its dependencies: